damianhakert/damianhakert.github.io/source/posts/2016-05-10-feature-highlight-push-to-remote-repository.md

 ![Trigger push to a remote repository](/images/blogimages/push-to-remote-repository/trigger.png)

+"Push to remote repository" is a feature of Enterprise Edition of GitLab.
+It means that you can use it for free at GitLab.com or in your own GitLab EE instance.

+## Build flexible workflows

+As an experiment, I build a chain of 3 repositories: Bitbicket → GitLab → Github.
+It means every change from Bitbucket goes to GitLab, and it triggers a Build there, since I checked "Trigger builds for mirror updates" checkbox.
+Then all the changes are synced to the repo at Github.

 ## What it can be used for:

 - Keep a project at self-hosted GitLab in sync with a copy at GitLab.com